mnevans93/blades-and-brigandines/README.md

             Rest: This action restores 50% of the gladiator's stamina.
 Not usable if stamina is full.
 Only available action if gladiator has <= 0 stamina on their turn
             Taunt: This action, if successful, inflicts a random debuff on the enemy
                 Debuffs:
-                    30% chance - Enraged - Decreases chance of opponent's next attack to hit by 50%, but if successful, the attack hits 2x harder.
+                    30% chance - Enraged - Decreases chance of opponent's next attack to hit by 50%.
 Expires at the end of opponent's next turn
                     30% chance - Distracted - Increases your chance to hit your opponent by 50% on your next attack.
 Expires at the end of your next turn
                     30% chance - Exasperated - Reduces opponent's stamina by 50% of current total
                     10% chance - Countered - Skip opponent's next turn and hit them with a free light attack